Linaro/website/_posts/current/blog/2020-06-05-linaro-engineering-highlights-may-2020.md

 ---
-layout: post
-title: "Linaro Engineering Highlights: May 2020"
-description: >+
+author: jon.burcham@linaro.org
+category: blog
+date: 2020-06-05 11:58:17+00:00
-  Welcome to the May 2020 edition of the Linaro Engineering Highlights.
+description: 'Welcome to the May 2020 edition of the Linaro Engineering Highlights.
   This blog details all of the latest news and many of the developments that Linaro has been working on during May.
 This includes the Linaro AI Project, Firmware Framework for Arm, KissCache the new Caching Server, Tuxpub - a serverless cloud-based artifact server, RDK and i.MX8, a Raspberry Pi Libcamera Initiative, LEDGE Reference Platform Stage 3, Linaro Tech Days Sessions from the LITE team, Trusted-Firmware-M Integration with Zephyr 2.3 and Community News.

-date: 2020-06-05T11:58:17.000Z
+  '
 image: /assets/images/content/open_source_keyboard_under_2mbjpg.jpg
+layout: post
 tags:
 - Linaro
-  - Engineering
-  - Highlights
 - KissCache
 - Tuxpub
 - Ledge
 - Raspberry Pi
-  - Firmware
 - AI
-  - Projects
-category: blog
-author: jon.burcham@linaro.org
+title: 'Linaro Engineering Highlights: May 2020'
 ---

 ### **Linaro AI Project: uTVM**